avaragado/xstateful-react/README.md

 > Use [`@avaragado/xstateful`](https://github.com/avaragado/xstateful) with React, accessing states and activities from multiple statecharts anywhere in your app

+See https://codesandbox.io/s/6lyq0yl4rz for a full example, simulating UK-style traffic lights and a pedestrian crossing (the source is in the `examples/pelican` directory).

 ## Features

 -   **Provider/consumer model** Call a function to create React components from an `XStateful` instance.
 Add the provider near the app root, and use consumers lower down the tree to access machine state and extended state.